RicaBiz/hello-world/README.md

 # hello-world
-A very common cheer from machines
+A common cheer from machines

 Hey!
 Richard here.
 I like games and simulations.